 - Establish clear protocols for moving between Research Operation Levels 0-4. - Develop standard operating procedures and protocols for cleaning, social distancing, and traffic flow in lab/workspaces.
-Particular attention should be given to cleaning and usage of shared lab/workspace equipment. - Design meetings with off-campus research collaborators and sponsors to minimize health and transmission risks.
+Particular attention should be given to cleaning and usage of shared lab/workspace equipment. - Design meetings with off-campus research collaborators and sponsors to minimize health and transmission risks. - Establish policies for university-affiliated research travel that align with general campus policies for university-affiliated travel.

-- Consider working with principal investigators and funding agencies to amend allowable grant expenditures to include additional health and safety measures that will mitigate risks associated with conducting research and creative scholarship. - Consider if, and how, campus evaluation of research and creative scholarship (e.g. for promotion, tenure, merit, relevant awards) might be adjusted in light of COVID-19 disruption.
+- Consider working with principal investigators and funding agencies to amend allowable grant expenditures to include additional health and safety measures that will mitigate risks associated with conducting research and creative scholarship. - Consider if, and how, campus evaluation of research and creative scholarship (e.g. for promotion, tenure, merit, relevant awards) might be adjusted in light of COVID-19 disruption. - Consider reducing the number of students in physical science labs by using flexible delivery methods and small groupings of students. - Consider working with principal investigators and funding agencies to re-budget and, when applicable, revise grants' proposed outcomes to accommodate COVID-related restrictions and delays. - Consider allowing extensions for internal grants; workings with faculty to re-budget their internal grants to accommodate COVID-related restrictions (i.e., inability to travel, attend conferences, work face to face with external partners/students, etc.). - Consider revising IRB application requirements to require protocols that reduce the risk of COVID spread during research with human subjects.